 Although it is still too early to know, I guess there are several different options for me.
 Pursuing an academic career is certainly one of them.
 However, an interesting professional opportunity in a non-profit organization, a government body, or an international organization might be attractive to me too.

-In my PhD research I study the relationships between education policy, schools and students' subjective well-being (SWB) in a large number of countries and how these vary across different groups of students, with a particular interest in socio-economic status (SES) and gender differences.
-I use an ecological approach (Bronfenbrenner, 1979) to child SWB, where the different environments that surround the child and the interactions between them are essential to understanding these relationships.
+In my PhD research I study the association between education policy and students' subjective well-being (SWB) in a large number of countries and how this association vary across different groups of students, with a particular interest in socio-economic status (SES) and gender differences.
+I use an ecological approach to child SWB (Bronfenbrenner, 1979), where the different environments that surround the child and the interactions between them are essential to understanding these relationships.

 The last decade has witnessed a growing interest children’s well-being in general and SWB in particular.
 Within the relatively new field of child SWB, a significant body of research has focused on its relationship with SES.
 SES and, particularly, material well-being are important predictors of SWB, but how we measure them matters (Main, 2014).
-Moreover, explaining variations in children's SWB can be difficult due to the existence of mediating factors (Cummins, 2000).
-The relationship between child SWB and policy has been more unexplored, but there is evidence that schools can explain variation in child SWB (Clair, 2014) and several policy-related aspects such as bullying can be particularly important (Rees et al. 2013).
+The relationship between child SWB and policy has been more unexplored and finding associations has proven remarkably challenging (Bradshaw, 2015).
+However, there is evidence that schools can explain variation in child SWB (Clair, 2014) and several policy-related aspects such as bullying can be particularly important (Rees et al. 2013).
 Rees and Main (2015) show that there is a much higher degree of cross-country variability regarding children’s feelings about school issues than in other SWB aspects such as health or safety.
 This would suggest that school is an aspect of children’s lives that may be particularly amenable by policy interventions.

 In this research I use data from PISA 2015, a large-scale student assessment by the OECD carried out in more than 70 countries and economies.
 This data set contains information on 15 year-old students' life satisfaction, broader well-being and a wide range of education policy and practices.
 To explore these relationships, I use some advanced quantitative research methods, mainly including multilevel modelling and path analysis.

-The hypotheses are that (1) there is an association between education policy, schools and students' SWB, (2) which varies across societies (3) and different groups of students (i.e. boys and girls; students of different SES); (4) these associations are also influenced by the different environments that surround the student and the interactions between them.
-Overall, (5) there are multiple situations where education policy and schools have the potential to make children happier.
+The hypotheses are that (1) there is an association between education policy and students' SWB, (2) which varies across societies, SES and gender; and (3) these associations are also influenced by the different environments that surround the student and the interactions between them.
+Overall, (4) there are multiple situations where education policy has the potential to make children happier.

 *This project is funded and supported by the ESRC and the White Rose DTC and it was presented in the ISCI Conference in Montreal in June of 2017.